SKCrawford/grammar-detector/README.md

 ### What is the GrammarDetector class?

 The `GrammarDetector` class is the entrypoint for loading in `patternset` files and evaluating text input.
-It contains the `DetectorRepository` under the hood, which in turn contains the `Detectors`.
 By running `GrammarDetector.__call__(self, sentence)`, the text input will be compared against both the provided `patternsets` (via the `patternset_path` keyword argument) and the built-in `patternsets`.
-Extracting the `Detectors` from the `GrammarDetector` is possible but unnecessary.
+The `DetectorRepository` is contained under the hood, which in turn contains the `Detectors`.
+Extracting the internal `Detectors` from the `GrammarDetector` is possible but unnecessary.

 ---
     # my_script.py